Skip To Main Content

 Board Member, OSBA Student Achievement Liaison

-Board Member Chloe Green is one of the newest additions to the Canal Winchester Local Schools Board of Education, joining us in January 2024.
+Board Member Chloe Green was elected to the Canal Winchester Local Schools Board of Education for her first term in November 2023.

 Chloe is a homeowner, ordained minister, former early childhood education instructor, and has served as the assistant director of a four-star Step Up To Quality-rated early childhood education center.
 She is on a mission to grow our community.
 A native of Norfolk, Virginia, and raised in the great State of Ohio, she is the daughter of two Navy Veterans.